Grant Life Cycle

 Department of Health and Human Services (DHHS)

 The final report is submitted by the PI to the Grants Management Officer.
-Further final report guidance from the CDC is available on the CDC Advancing Excellence & Integrity of CDC Science Resources site.
+Further closeout guidance from the CDC is available.

 All progress reports, including the final report, are submitted via the HRSA Electronic Handbook.